vantage-sh/docs.vantage.sh/docs/terraform.md

 ## Infrastructure Automation

-The terraform provider enables further cost automation using the [Vantage API](https://vantage.readme.io/reference/general).
-The IAM role creation shown above is supported today and we are currently expanded our Terraform Module to the following primitives:
+The Terraform provider enables further cost automation using the [Vantage API](https://vantage.readme.io/reference/general).
+The IAM role creation shown above is supported today and we are currently expanding our Terraform Module to the following primitives:

 - [Cost Reports](/cost_reports)
 - [Saved Filters](/cost_reports#saved-filters)